awaisshah228/nft/README.md

 # MetaMask Login with MERN(JS)
 ## Demo https://nft-task1.herokuapp.com/
-Must have metamask installed .
+Must have metamask extension  installed on Chrome Browser. ()incompatible with mobile)

 # Specification
 It is just simple MetaMask Implelmention not including refresh token where user click on MetaMask button and redirected to MetaMask Extension.